Rishthegreat/Notes/School/Unit 4 - Communications and Cell Cycle.md

 	- Chromosomes from different parents, but contain some types of genes in same location
 - A particular location on a particular chromosome is called a loci
 	- AKA a particular gene file
-- When reading a karyotype, scientists do a few things
+##### Reading Karyotypes
 - Ensure that there are 46 chromosomes
-		- Monosomy
+	- **Monosomy**
 		- Having only one chromosome in a homologous pair
-		- Trisomy
-			- f
+	- **Trisomy** (Down syndrome)
+		- Having 3 homologous chromosomes
 		- Non-disjunction
-		- When a pair of similar chromosomes does not split up because the spindle makes a mistake, so both chromosomes move
+			- When a pair of similar chromosomes does not split up because the spindle makes a mistake, so both chromosomes move rather than just 1
+- Ensure that the lengths of the chromosomes are correct
 ## Regulation of Cell Cycle 4.7